 One thing that really struck me about Everlane is that they put the production costs of their clothes on their website.
 You can literally see how much money they spend on materials, labor and transportation.
 And instead of jacking up the price half a dozen times, or selling through third parties, they sell it at a reasonable mark-up.
 No B.S.

 Ok.
 So they make ethical clothes.
 But do they actually look good?

 Yes!
 This is not the age-old situation of buying comfortable shoes that look like you belong in a geriatric home.
 Nor does it involve buying clothes that look great, but feel like you can barely yawn without ripping a stitch.
 Everlane creates clothes that people actually want to wear.

 They have all your basic essentials.
 And by basic, I don’t mean a wardrobe that looks like everyone else’s or follows the trend of the day.
 I’m talking about the essential pieces that make up a good-quality wardrobe that will last you for years.
 They’ve got items like jeans, tees, and jackets that are timeless, served alongside cozy sweaters and comfy shoes that you can dress up or down.
 They’ve even got bras and undies, so you can dress sustainably from the inside out.

 The World’s Most Sustainable Jeans (at least in my opinion)

-Jeans are a basic item in everyone’s wardrobe, but 99.9% of them are made in a factory that’s more concerned with profit than they are with the planet—but not Everlane.
+Jeans are a basic item in your wardrobe, but 99.9% of them are made in a factory that’s more concerned with profit than they are with the planet—but not Everlane.
 Their jeans are manufactured “in a LEED-certified facility [that] recycles 98% of its water, relies on alternative energy sources, and re-purposes [their] byproducts.”
 This type of production can save as much as 1500 liters of water per pair.
 That’s a lot!